Mjz86/c_colon/mcc.md

-borrowed / refrenced / owned
+borrowed / referenced / owned

-- refrenced:
+- referenced:

 object is borrowed elsewhere,object cannot be used.